Pigeon Shooting in South Africa 2026/2027

 - Gun import and export paperwork fee is £70 if you wish to bring your over-and-under or side-by-side gun.
 Additional fees and extra time of 12 weeks apply for the importation of semi-automatic guns.

-- "Gun hire is £120 for a five-day hunting week (Beretta A300).
-There is an additional charge of £20 per day for any additional days of gun hire."
+- "Gun hire is £180 for a six-day hunting week (Beretta A300).
+There is an additional charge of £30 per day for any additional days of gun hire."

 - "Travel insurance and personal liability for shooting."

-“Check in three hours beforehand at Terminal 5 – London Heathrow at 15:20 on Saturday for British Airways Flight BA55.
-Also, make sure to check in four hours beforehand at Terminal 5 – London Heathrow at 14:20 if you’re carrying a firearm heading to South Africa with the same flight.
-The departure time for BA55 is at 18:20 based on UK local time.”
+“Check in three hours beforehand at Terminal 5—London Heathrow at 15:20 on Saturday for British Airways Flight BA55.
+Also, make sure to check in four hours beforehand at Terminal 5—London Heathrow at 14:20 if you’re carrying a firearm heading to South Africa with the same flight.
+The departure time for BA55 is at 18:25 based on UK local time.”

 Local pigeon shooting starts at 6 AM.
 Pre-hunt coffee, tea, and toast will be served in the bar.
 In south Africa, pigeon shooting starts at 5 AM with pre-hunt coffee, tea, and toast available in the bar.
 Early morning pigeon shooting in South Africa starts at 6:45 AM and concludes at 9:30 AM.
 Local pigeon hunts return to the Lodge at 10 AM for full English and continental breakfast.
 However, South African morning pigeon hunts will have breakfast in the field.
 Afternoon pigeon shooting in South Africa starts at 12 PM and concludes at 5 PM.
 Return to the Lodge by 6 PM for a shower before your evening meal which will be served at 7:30 PM.
 Drinks will be served at the bar with open area seating by a traditional log fire until 11 PM.